What is malware?

 How do computers get malware?

-Computers become infected with malware through a number of mechanisms - sharing files on jump drives or floppy disks, opening suspicious e-mail attachments, or visiting websites that are themselves infected with malware.
+Computers become infected with malware through a number of mechanisms - sharing files on USB drives, thumb drives, DVD's, etc., opening suspicious e-mail attachments, or visiting websites that are themselves infected with malware.
 Additionally, malware can arrive via downloaded files, such as music or videos from a peer-to-peer file sharing networks (such as Kazaa or BitTorrent), or simply by visiting a website that has been hacked and infected.
 No longer is it a matter of staying away from "bad" websites.
 Unfortunately any website that is not properly secured can be hacked and infected with malware that could infect your PC.

 How do you avoid getting malware?